WorldWindLabs/WorldWeather/README.md

 **Layer Controls:** View legends, adjust opacity and manage time series data

 **View Options:** Change projection (3D and multiple 2D choices), use the ‘go-to’ Destination, and toggle Screen Controls

+**2 Globes Mode:** Display 2 globes on the screen, and add layers to each seperately

 **Help:** Guidance regarding how to use the application